 Some carpet manufacturers will not disclose their product specifications thus preventing consumers from being able to determine the grade or quality level of the carpet in question.

 Carpet manufacturers also allow retailers to use private labels, thus changing the name of the style and color to help prevent consumers from comparison shopping.

 Then there is the problem with measuring your home for carpet.
 Obtaining accurate measurements is absolutely essential but only a small percentage of carpet salespeople have truly mastered it.
 Inaccurate measurements can easily cost a consumer hundreds more than necessary.

 Some unscrupulous carpet salespeople will purposely over-measure your home in order to skim hundreds of dollars off the top of your purchase.
 This is a common scam and is difficult to detect or prove that it was intentional.
 Read more about Carpet Specifications

 How to Get Qualified Carpet Installation

-Home improvement stores have had a lot of bad publicity in the past 10 years due to their poor quality installations.
-They are now offering low prices on their so-called "basic" carpet installations to attract customers and potentially limit their liability, but wait until you see the final bill.
+Home improvement stores have had a lot of bad publicity over the years due to their poor quality carpet installations.
+They are now offering special deals on their so-called "basic" carpet installations to attract customers and to limit their liability.
+Even if they say the installation is free, wait until you see the final bill.